digital-brew/create-plugin/packages/block-hot-loader/README.md

 add_action( 'admin_enqueue_scripts', 'enqueue_variations_scripts' );
 ```

-Finally, you'll add the hotFrontendLoader function to your root ./src/variations.js file.
+Finally, you'll add the hotVariationsLoader function to your root ./src/variations.js file.
 I didn't include this in the root index.js file b/c we're going to want to only enqueue this script on the backend with php.

 You can use a different directory name by changing './blocks' to whatever directory name you used.
 We've also included a registerVariations function for non-HMR use ( production ).
 Here's what your src/variations.js file would look like to add HMR for development and to autoload all variations scripts in production: